 Overnight: St Davids

 St Davids is the smallest city in Great Britain.
-The cathedral is the focus of the city and in the middle ages, two pilgrimages to St Davids is equal to one to Rome, and three pilgrimages to one to Jerusalem.
-Wander around the cathedral and the nearby Bishops Palace and afterwards there are plenty of galleries and craft shops to explore.
+St Davids Cathedral is the focus of the city and in the middle ages, two pilgrimages to St Davids is equal to one to Rome, and three pilgrimages to one to Jerusalem.
+Wander around the cathedral and the nearby St Davids Bishops Palace and afterwards there are plenty of galleries and craft shops to explore.

 The Pembrokeshire Coast National Park has its visitor centre in St Davids.
 ‘Oriel y Parc’ also has exhibitions from The National Museum of Wales and is a good place for your clients to plan walks along the coast path.
 Parking which is suitable for coaches can be found on Ffordd Caerfai, SA62 6NW